scottfrederick/springdoclet/README.markdown

 SpringDoclet writes its output in HTML format into a file named **spring-summary.html**.
 The location of the file is determined by the Javadoc "-d" option, with the same defaulting rules as the standard doclet.

+## Building SpringDoclet

+Before using SpringDoclet, you will need to build it and make it available in your build tool.

+To build SpringDoclet, use Maven from the root directory of the project.

+  + To build the doclet and deploy it to a local Maven repository, use "mvn install".
+  + To build the doclet and package it as a jar file (for use with Ant, the command line, etc), use "mvn assembly:assembly".
+This will create a single .jar file in the "target" directory of the project.
+The .jar file contains the SpringDoclet classes and all dependent libraries.

+After building the doclet, you can test it with either Maven or Ant in the "sample" directory in the project.

+  + To test the doclet with Maven, navigate to the "sample" directory and run "mvn site".
+This should generate standard Maven site output in the "sample/target/site" directory.
+The "Project Reports" section of the generated site should have a link to a Spring Docs report along with JavaDocs and Source Xref reports.
+Classes in the Spring Docs report are cross-linked to the Source Xref report.
+  + To test the doclet with Ant, navigate to the "sample" directory and run "ant build".
+This should create directories under "sample/target" containing standard Javadoc output and SpringDoclet output.

 ## Using SpringDoclet

 To use SpringDoclet, simply instruct the Javadoc tool to use this doclet instead of (or in addition to) the standard